tludlow/Stock-Management-Backend/backend/docs/api/source/index.html.md

 ]
 ```

-This endpoint retrieves a product by it's namee.
+This endpoint retrieves a product by it's name.

 ### HTTP Request